Preparing your Multinational for E-Commerce in Asia

 In most multinationals, advertising spend is allocated to maximize reach and awareness for a brand, not necessarily to drive online conversion.
 Based on our experience, a commitment to shift media budgets toward digital, with a clear traffic and conversion objective, is essential to winning in e-commerce.

-According to a recent ATKearney study, in categories where online penetration is greater than 5 percent, at least half of your digital investment should be with on-platform sources, both website and app.
+According to a recent ATKearney study, in categories where online penetration is greater than five percent, at least half of your digital investment should be with on-platform sources, both website and app.
 This very much concurs with our experience.
 On-platform sources are now sophisticated and include various digital properties (like livestream video), making it possible to target impressions by shopper profile in a way that was not possible before.

 Overall, multinationals and global brands have a terrific opportunity to capture a share of the booming e-commerce market in Asia.
 But preparing your organization well for the journey is the key to winning.